-Gramya Vikas Trust was founded by Prof. D.S.Ker in the year 1986-87 with the objective of correcting eco-environment imbalance and thereby paving the way for developing agriculture and animal husbandry, which in turn would improve the lives of the poor farmers.
-During the initial days, the organisation had to work hard to develop its own understating on gender issues and towards changing the mindset of the community.
+Gramya Vikas Trust was founded by Prof. D.S.Ker in the year 1986-87 with the object of correcting eco-environment imbalance and thereby paving way for developing agriculture and animal husbandry and improving the lives of the poor farmers.
+At the initial days, the organization had to work hard to develop its own understating on gender issues as well as work towards changing mindset of the community.
 Today, there are some 1500 women members organized in 117 self help groups.

 Achievements & Impact in the Review Period

 Gram Vikas Trust is very well ascertaining organization with more than 28 years of experience working with Fisher folk community in Saurashtra in Gujarat.
 Organization has very good understanding on upliftment of marginalised community.
 Since the inception organization aim to reach most marginalized population in Okhamandal & Kalyanpur and member of organization were very sensitive towards child rights issues and situation of children in fisher-folk areas.
 Gram Vikas Trust has well worse with situation of children in areas and hold on community, entire staff of GVT including project holder very active and take-up community level issues on high priority basis.
 Few highlights of achievements last year as follows:

 - Meetings with parents of children were done and told importance of being in ICDS for school preparedness and ICDS is not only for food but for education which will prepare children to be in school.